Xilinx/AI-Engine-Test-Harness/docs/src/hw_features.rst

 3. After all output channels have finished receiving data from the AIE, they move the output data out from the URAM buffers to DDR.
 4. Each channel reports the latency (cycle count) between the time it receives the first data and the time it receives the last data from the AIE.
 Performance number is not reported on functional testing mode which is only supported on VCK190.

-* **Functional Testing Mode (VCK190 only)**
+**Functional Testing Mode (VCK190 only)**

-Tx channels sending data directly from the DDR to the AIE PLIOs and RX channels receiving data directly from AIE PLIOs to the DDR.
+The Tx channels transfer data directly from the DDR to the AIE PLIOs, and RX channels transfer data directly from AIE PLIOs to the DDR.

-As the memory controller on DDR cannot work on initiation interval (II) = 1 @ 312.5MHz, the performance in this mode cannot be taken into consideration.
+Since the bandwidth requirements on the AIE are likely to exceed the maxmimum bandwidth of the DDR controller, the DMA channels will not operate at maximum throughput.
+The performance numbers gathered when running in this mode should not be taken into consideration..
-The software API warns out the invalidity of the performance numbers automatically.

 .. _plio_placement: